 Excessive Torque And Drag are problems commonly encountered in drilling operations that can be addressed by selecting the proper mud system and additives.
 Torque is the force required to rotate the Drill String.
 Drag is the incremental force above the string weight required to move the pipe vertically.
 Excess torque can cause drill string twist-off, while high drag forces can cause pipe sticking and pipe parting.

-The mud system can reduce the severity of torque and drag problems.
-If the problems occur as a result of formation hydration and swelling, certain chemicals or mud types will inhibit the formation.
-As a minimum effort, lubricants can be used to reduce the friction coefficient along the walls of the wellbore.
+One of the functions of a drilling mud system is to reduce the severity of torque and drag problems.
+If the problems occur due to formation hydration and swelling, certain chemicals or mud types will inhibit the formation.
+As a minimum effort, we can use lubricants to reduce the friction coefficient along the walls of the wellbore.

-Pipe sticking is a costly problem that can be avoided in many cases by proper mud system maintenance and selection.
+Pipe sticking is a costly problem we can avoid by proper mud system maintenance and selection.
 Differential Stuck Pipe occurs when the pipe becomes embedded in the filter cake opposite a permeable zone and is held in place by the difference between hydrostatic and formation pressure (Fig.4).
 Low water loss muds can reduce the frequency and severity of the occurrences.
 In many cases, oil muds will virtually eliminate the problem.

 The Last Drilling Fluid Function Is To Improve Drilling Rate.

 There are a lot of factors affecting the drilling rate & it is also affected by various properties of the mud system.
-High-viscosity muds reduce the cross flow velocity beneath the Drill Bit, which inhibits cuttings removal.
-Lower water losses and high solids content retard equalization of pressure around the drilled chip, thereby requiring regrinding prior to removal.
-Mud selection to optimize drill rates can reduce the drilling time.
-However, caution must be exercised so other problems do not occur, the formation damage, hole stability , or Stuck Pipe.
+High-viscosity muds reduce the cross-flow velocity beneath the Drilling Bit, which inhibits cuttings removal.
+Lower water losses and high solids content retard equalization of pressure around the drilled chip, requiring regrinding before removal.
+The mud selection function to optimize drill rates can reduce the drilling time.
+However, caution must be exercised so other problems do not occur, such the formation damage, hole stability, or Stuck Pipe.